-The Center for Biofilm Engineering thrives on interactions with biofilm researchers and industry representatives worldwide.
+The Center for Biofilm Engineering thrives on interactions with biofilm researchers, industry representatives, and regulatory bodies worldwide.
 A sampling of the CBE's outreach activity is highlighted below.

 Biofilm Science and Technology Meetings